boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 ![Axis interval](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/chart-auto-interval.png)

-By default, the 'Auto Interval' property is enabled.
-Auto Interval property is used to set auto intervals based on the number of data points for category axis labels.
+By default, the `Auto Interval` property is enabled.
+The Auto Interval property is used to set automatic intervals based on the number of data points for category axis labels.
 If a user wants to customize the interval, then the user needs to disable the auto interval and set the required interval.

 ![Axis interval Value](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/chart-interval.png)

 #### Show Primary Value Axis

-This allows you to enable the `Primary Value Axis` for chart.
+This allows you to enable the `Primary Value Axis` for the chart.

 ![Show primary value axis](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/show-primary-value-axis.png)